jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 ## Usage and Performance

-When August Smart Lock works like it’s designed to work or like you’d expect it to work, it’s fantastic, and on paper the features sound great; unfortunately, in practice the integration lacks harmony and still needs a lot of work.
+When August Smart Lock works like it’s designed to work or like you’d expect it to work, it’s fantastic, and on paper the features sound great; unfortunately, in practice the integration lacks harmony and still needs work.

 Connecting to it can range from painless to utter and sheer frustration and resentment, and most of the time it’s the latter.
 It’s unreliable and usually takes several seconds, sometimes longer, and occasionally never (at least until my patience runs out as I’m staring at my phone waiting for it to connect or until my phone auto locks).
 A majority of the time I still pull out my keys because it’s faster than waiting for it to connect.